louisjensen/cellular-automaton/DESIGN.md

 Design Review
 =======

-### Overall Design
+### High Level Design

-1. Our code has four main components(Visualization, Configuration, Simulation, Grid).
+Our code has four main components(Visualization, Configuration, Simulation, Grid).
 * Visualization handles everything related to GUI but does not hold any substantial data.
 Visualization only stores data about edgetype, shapetype, number of simulations in strings so they can used to make actual grid.